-Why is it that our late summer picnics, barbecues, and other events are terrorized by aggressive wasps and yellow jackets?
-Imagine the joy and fun everyone is having right up until these stinging insects realize that their favorite foods are laid out for them to enjoy.
+Why is it that our late summer picnics, barbecues, and other events are frequently disrupted by aggressive wasps and yellow jackets?
+Just when everyone is relishing the fun, these stinging insects seem to realize that their favorite foods are within easy reach.

 Are you seeing wasps?
 We can help.
 Give us a call at 215.799.2010 or fill out the form below and we will contact you.